Photos From Raymond Shaw

 teamwork of the NCO's under his command.
 When I was on night shift, he let me sleep in his air conditioned hooch.

 Left Photo - Back at Camp Camelot, the company area was being made shipshape as the housekeepers handled their chores. - Center Photo - The Officer's Shower - My bedroom was just to the right of the shower room.
 The best

-were on night shift at the time and luckily missed the excitement.
+We were on night shift at the time and luckily missed the excitement.
 The indication was that there were two casualties but I never heard the outcome of the event.
-All I remember was that LT Householder told me that it provided a
+All I remember was that LT Householder told me that it

 |Not Sure Where Or What This Is

 I Wonder Where He Is Today And What He Is Doing